jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

-### Data preparation - Training and validation datasets
+## Data preparation: generating training and validation datasets

-[Supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) is a machine learning method that learns the mapping function from input variables (x) to the output variable (Y).
+[Supervised machine learning](https://en.wikipedia.org/wiki/Supervised_learning) methods such as LSTM learns the mapping function from input variables (x) to the output variable (Y).
 Learning from the training dataset can be thought of as a teacher supervising the learning process, as that teacher knows all the right answers.

-In this experiment, we will train the model to predict the 21<sup>st</sup> day price based on the past 20 days' close prices.
+In this project, we will train the model to predict the 21<sup>st</sup> day price based on the past 20 days' close prices.
 The number of days, `20`, was selected based on a few reasons:
-- as LSTM were a popular choice in natural language processing, the number of words in a sentence range from 15 to 20 words
+- When LSTM models are used in natural language processing (NLP), the number of words in a sentence typically ranges from 15 to 20 words
-- attempting to back-propagate across very long input sequences may result in vanishing gradients
+- Gradient descent considerations: attempting to back-propagate across very long input sequences may result in vanishing gradients
-- a longer sequences will have much longer training times
+- Longer sequences tend to have much longer training times

-After preparing the dataset into input features and output labels, the shape of our `X` is `(5387, 20)`, 5387 for the number of rows, each row containing a sequence of past 20 days' prices.
+After transforming the dataset into input features and output labels, the shape of our `X` is `(5387, 20)`, 5387 for the number of rows, each row containing a sequence of past 20 days' prices.
 The corresponding `Y` data shape is ` (5387,)`, which matches the number of rows in `X`.

 We also split the dataset into two parts, for training and validation.
-We split the data into 80:20, 80% of the data is used for training, and 20% to verify our model's performance on predicting future prices.
-One can also split the initial data into train, validation, and test set (70/20/10), where the test dataset is not used at all during the training process.
-After splitting our `X` and `Y` for training and validation dataset, the size and dimension are as follows:
+We split the data into 80:20 - 80% of the data is used for training, with the remaining 20% to verify our model's performance on predicting future prices.
+(Alternatively, another common practice is to split the initial data into train, validation, and test set (70/20/10), where the test dataset is not used at all during the training process.)
+After splitting our `X` and `Y` for training and validation, the size and dimension are as follows:

 ![dataset split](static/figure02-train-validation-split.png)